 I love these Multiplication Facts Booklets!
 Teaching multiplication facts is a year long process, so I incorporate these booklets all year long.
 The are a great way to teach conceptual understanding and memorization of multiplication facts.

 I use the Prefix of the Week packet along with my Homophone of the Week for weekly vocabulary and word work.
 This makes a cute bulletin board and comes with different booklets!

 I use this Math Constructed Response packet at least once a week.
 This is one of those concepts that needs to be practiced all year long, rather than taught as an isolated test prep skill.

 I’m cheating a little here!
 I actually have a few 4th grade assessment packs, and I love them all!
 I especially like the language arts assessments, because it’s often difficult to find reading assessments that include the passage and assess one standard at a time.

-You are going to love fourth grade!
-One of the best things about fourth grade is that students are young enough to still love school and have a desire to please their teacher.
+You are going to love 4th grade!
+One of the best things about moving to 4th grade is that students are young enough to still love school and have a desire to please their teacher.
 Yet, they are independent enough to participate in really fun activities.
 Plus, the older students are awesome at catching my corny jokes!
 Like all students, they need love, consistency, and strong procedures for optimal success.
 Don’t sweat the test!
 Your preparation starts from Day 1 and with good instruction your students will be ready!

 Don’t hesitate to ask any questions!
 I’m always happy to help.